pa2si/salsa-calendar/README.md

-v 0.1.28
+v 0.1.29

 that's new:

-- changed package.json build code for prisma
+- in createEventAction changed the dateFormat
-- updated prisma

 to dos: